a4fr/Scala-Exploration/README.md

 * Control Structures

-* Collections: This sections is on the most important sections of Scala. you can find recommended tutorial for this chapter on the below link:
+* Collections: This section is on the most important sections of Scala. you can find the recommended tutorial for this chapter on the below link:

   https://docs.scala-lang.org/overviews/collections/introduction.html